Category Archives: Self Care

 As the gentle energy of Autumn settles around us, wrapping us in her hazy sunny days and crisp evenings it is time to prepare for the turning inward that naturally occurs as we approach winter.
 Autumn is a time of benevolence, when the activity of summer has slowed, when pastimes become gentler and more leisurely, when we turn our attention within to our own thoughts and dreams.

 In readiness for increased awareness and understanding, Autumn is a time to embrace peace and avoid engaging in personal dramas.
-This is the time to practice distancing yourself, to step back from conflict, judgement and other triggers in your life.
-It is the time to take a deep breath and count to ten before responding to potential conflicts.
+This is the time to step back and distance yourself from conflict, judgement and other triggers in your life.
+It is the time to take a deep breath and count to ten before responding to potential slights or conflicts.

 Autumn Health